-The problem is that you can only respond to to things happening in the game when you see them on-screen, and if the TV is adding lag, you're responding slightly late.
+The problem is that you can only respond to things happening in the game when you see them on-screen, and if the TV is adding lag, you're responding slightly late.
 This isn't much of an issue in some games, but in fast-paced action games, it means you're literally responding slowly.

+Most TVs have a 'Game' mode that cuts back on processing to minimize lag, so we measure the lag using devices such as the industry-standard Leo Bodnar video input lag sensor, which measures latency at a median 1080p/60 signal.
 This calculates the delay between a video signal passing from input to display.
 The lower the latency figure, the better.
-As a rule of thumb, 30ms or less can be considered a solid performance for consumer TVs, but our sets do much better than that (with one exception, but its value makes up for that).
+As a rule of thumb, 30ms or less can be considered a solid performance for consumer TVs, but our sets do much better than that.

 A feature to help make sure that you're not suffering unnecessarily from lag is built into next-gen consoles.
-It's called Auto Low-Latency Mode (ALLM), and the idea is that it's a standardised signal the console can send that TVs can receive, and know they need to switch into a gaming-friendly mode that reduces latency.
-The crucial part is that it's all platform agnostic – as long as your console and TV both support it, it all happens seamlessly even if they're from different manufacturers.
+It's called Auto Low-Latency Mode (ALLM), and the idea is that it's a standardized signal the console can send that TVs can receive, and know they need to switch into a gaming-friendly mode that reduces latency.
+The crucial part is that it's all-platform agnostic – as long as your console and TV both support it, it all happens seamlessly even if they're from different manufacturers.

 One of the most exciting new features of the next consoles is that they can output video in 4K at up to 120 frames per second – current-gen consoles offer 60 frames per second maximum.
 Higher frame rates mean two things: one is that you see the games responding to your inputs twice as fast (because a new frame appears in half the time); the other is that everything on-screen looks extra clear even in motion, because you're seeing its movement happen in smaller increments.
 Basically, for games that support this (which won't be all, by any means), you'll be able to react more quickly and accurately to action, and motion will look much smoother and more realistic.